awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

 For more information, see [Using Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchEvents.html) in the *Amazon CloudWatch User Guide*\.

-## Event Definitions and Examples<a name="definitions"></a>
+## EBS Volume Events<a name="volume-events"></a>

-This section defines the supported Amazon EBS events and provides examples of event output for specific scenarios\.
+This section defines the supported Amazon EBS volume events and provides examples of event output for specific scenarios\.
 Events in CloudWatch are represented as JSON objects\.
 For more information about the format and content of event objects, see [Events and Event Patterns](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CloudWatchEventsandEventPatterns.html) in the *Amazon CloudWatch Events User Guide*\.

 **Note**
 Additional information about EBS volumes that is not captured by Cloudwatch is available through the